Programmed and founded by: Derek McDonald.

 According to comments from past viewers, Diskery has solved many bar disputes, won people prizes in trivia contests, helped in the selection of music, assisted students in paper/homework research, inspired new artists, gave a template to web developers and programmers, a fantastic time killer/waster, is like a CD-ROM encyclopedia on the web, etc.

-Back in the beginning, Derek wanted to start publishing music to further promote indie bands, many of whom he had met via RRCA and became good friends with (and still is).
+From the beginning, Derek wanted to start publishing music to further promote indie bands, many of whom he had met via RRCA and became good friends with (and still is).
 So, with the advice of a lawyer, he decided to use his business experience and education to incorporate and amalgamate the enterprises.
-So, Diskery became a wholly owned part of that new organization called 'Emperor Multimedia Corporation'.
-The mandate of Diskery, and that of the RRCA, remained the same and operated as two separate but equal entities under the umbrella of the master corporation.
+So, Diskery became a wholly owned part of that new organization called 'Emperor Multimedia Corporation' in 1999.
+The mandate of Diskery, and that of the RRCA, remained the same and operated as two separate but equal entities under the umbrella of the master corporation until 12 December 2012.

-Several releases were created (see our section on "Special Projects") and Diskery quickly grew to become the crown jewel of the newly founded Emperor Multimedia when the sales outstripped expectations.
+During the 'corporate times', several in-house music releases were also created (see our section on "Special Projects") and Diskery quickly grew to become the crown jewel of the newly founded Emperor Multimedia.
 Diskery now expended to sell music produced by Emperor Multimedia and affiliates and obtained worldwide distribution rights and access to retail shops, as well as on-line catalogs.
-At it's height Derek was (through the enterprise) hosting radio programs, performing with bands and got featured in music videos, writing articles and reviews for magazines, even computer software... you name it - it was a fun time in the rock and roll lifestyle!
+At it's height Derek was (through the enterprise) hosting radio programs, performing with bands and featured in music videos, writing articles and reviews for magazines, even computer software... you name it - it was a fun time in the rock and roll lifestyle!

-But, as things happen, time passed and by 2008 sales declined as the economy for pre-recorded music faltered.
+Yes, as things happen, time passed and by 2008 sales declined as the economy for pre-recorded music faltered.
 Quite simply time marched on.
-Although Emperor Multimedia struggled to keep the sales afloat, the choice was eventually made to fold up shop in 2012, leaving Diskery orphaned.
+Although Emperor Multimedia struggled to keep the sales afloat, the choice was eventually made to fold up music sales in 2012, leaving the RRCA division orphaned.

-Originally the RRCA covered only heavy metal music, and this is why the database is so full of heavy metal, but with the re-launch we are expanding that horizon to include ALL rock based music!
+Originally the RRCA covered only heavy metal music, and this is why the database is so full of heavy metal, but with the re-launch that changed to start to include all rock based music!

-This website, the database and all of its contents were written by hand... right here... no outsourcing... no university student project or government think-tank... just a man and a machine!
+This website, the database and much of its contents were written by Derek himself, by hand... right here... no outsourcing... no university student project or government think-tank.

 Diskery today acts as a personal expression for love of music and those who create it.
-For over 15 years Derek has struggled to keep the operation going.
-Unlike other archive sites, this one is maintained with passion by someone who was not only a part of the music business but also a fan of it.
-Hope you will enjoy this site as much as he did creating and presenting the data to you!
+For some 20 years Derek has kept the operation going.
+Unlike other archive sites, this one is maintained with passion by people who are not only a part of the music business but also fans of it.
+Hope you will enjoy this site as much as we did creating and presenting the data to you!

 Diskery is proudly local - located in beautiful Burlington, Ontario, Canada.

-As AC/DC once sang (and was the motto of the old RRCA), "For those about to rock - WE SALUTE YOU!"
+As AC/DC once sung (and was the motto of the old RRCA), "For those about to rock - WE SALUTE YOU!"

 Skellian: The trademark logo used by all projects directed by Derek McDonald.